RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-adaptive.md

 They can be customized to fit the players needs with swapable inputs from various sources controlled by the main hub of the adaptive controller.

-You can also sometimes expand to more inputs as well by connecting other controller types like Flight Stick.
+You can also sometimes expand to more inputs as well by connecting other controller types like a Flight Stick.

 ## Xbox Adaptive Controller (XAC)